cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

 Retrieving unique rows: the DISTINCT keyword
 ::::::::::::::::::::::::::::::::::::::::::::

-As we'll see in later chapters, it is usually good practice to set up database tables in way that each record in the table is unique; that is, for each row, there is no other row in the table that is exactly the same in every column.
+As we will see in later chapters, it is usually good practice to set up database tables in such as way that each record in the table is unique; that is, for each row, there will be no other row in the table that contains exactly the same data in every column.

-However, queries that **SELECT** a sub-set of the columns of a table can easily end up with duplicate results; this may or may not be desired.
-Suppose you were interested in browsing the books in our database for particular genres of books, but you weren't sure what genres the database puts books into - that is, what are valid choices given the data?
+However, queries that **SELECT** a subset of the columns of a table can easily end up with duplicate results; this may or may not be desired.
+Suppose you were interested in browsing the books in our database for particular genres of books, but you weren't sure what genres the database puts books into - that is, you need to determine what would be valid choices given the data.

-You could simply do:
+You could simply run the query:

 .. activecode:: data_retrieval_example_distinct
     :language: sql